nsidc/NSIDC-Data-Tutorials/README.md

 **Plotting ICESat-2 and CryoSat-2 Freeboards**

-This notebook demonstrates plotting ICESat-2 and CryoSat-2 data in the same map from within an AWS ec2 instance.
+Originally presented at the Cryo2Ice Symposium in September 2024, this notebook demonstrates plotting ICESat-2 and CryoSat-2 data in the same map from within an AWS ec2 instance.
 ICESat-2 data are accessed via "direct S3 access" using `earthaccess`.
 CryoSat-2 data are downloaded to our cloud instance from their ftp storage lcoation and accessed locally.

 **Processing Large-scale Time Series of ICESat-2 Sea Ice Height in the Cloud**